middyjs/middy/docs/middlewares.md

 exactly as they were sent by the client.

 Other middlewares like [`jsonBodyParser`](#jsonbodyparser) or [`urlEncodeBodyParser`](#urlencodebodyparser)
-will rely on headers to be in the canonical format, so if you want to support non normalized headers in your app you have to use this middleware before those ones.
+will rely on headers to be in the canonical format, so if you want to support non-normalized headers in your app you have to use this middleware before those ones.

 This middleware will copy the original headers in `event.rawHeaders`.